Assessments

 Assessment services

 I offer cognitive, academic and behavioural assessments for children.
-Please note I do not assess for the purposes of diagnosing ADHD or ASD though the BASC-3 and ABAS-3 behaviour assessments [details below] alongside the ADHD and ASD screeners I use, provide useful information for Paediatricians and other professionals seeking to understand a child's behaviour.
+Please note, while I do not write diagnostic reports for ASD or ADHD, the behaviour assessments, such as the BASC-3 and ABAS-3, alongside the ADHD and ASD screeners I use, provide useful information for Paediatricians and other professionals who diagnose childhood disorders.
 If you are seeking a full ASD or ADHD assessment for yourself or your child, my colleagues at Hope Psychology QLD, conduct such assessments in Cleveland for both adults and children.
-If you are uncertain as to which assessments may be appropriate for your child, feel free to get in touch and we can have a complimentary chat about how best to proceed.
+If you are uncertain as to which assessments may be appropriate for your child, feel free to get in touch and we can have a [complimentary] chat about how best to proceed.

 Child cognitive assessment